 - a.
-The Planning Commission must find that the intent of the applicable Floating Zone standard has been met or exceeded in an alternative way. - The Planning Commission must consider any applicable Floating Zone intent statement. - c.
+The Planning Commission must find that the intent of the applicable At Home in Encinitas Zone standard has been met or exceeded in an alternative way. - b.
+The Planning Commission must consider any applicable At Home in Encinitas character context Zone intent statement. - c.
 The Planning Commission must find that the intent of the applicable portion of the Design Guidelines for Mixed Use and Multifamily Residential has been met or exceeded in an alternative way.